peteash10/bugpowder/defining-a-zine/index.md

 But on the whole zines exist as nodes on a network, as part of a scene.
 A zine in the classic mould would have a section reviewing other zines, and these reviews would mostly service a pointers, not critical appraisals.
 These pages would position the zine as part of a network of other zines, defining itself by association.

-Beyond self-identification the reviews section invited readers to explore the network.
+Beyond self-identification, the reviews section invited readers to explore the network.
 When I came across a new zine that I liked the second thing I did after reading it was to send off a bunch of cheques and SASEs (self-addressed stamped envelopes) for any zines I didn't recognise and liked the sounds of on those pages.

 Of course the networks were not discrete.
 They overlapped and you could argue quite convincingly that there was only ever one zine network because you could conceivably travel across the reviews pages between every zine ever reviewed by another zine.